Ferrari Berlinetta Boxer: 512 BB LM

 In 1978, Ferrari began producing a purpose-built competition version of the BB 512, termed the 512 BB LM (also styled 512 BB/LM or 512 BBLM).
 They were produced in two series, with the first series constructed in 1978 and the second series constructed between late 1978 and 1982.

 Ferrari constructed three examples of the series one 512 BB LM in 1978.
 These had wider wheel arches, a roof-mounted aerofoil, and a rear wing adapted from the front wing of a Ferrari 312T2.
-Two of these cars were fitted with "long nose" bodywork, which extended the front of the car by several inches and replaced the standard full-width grill with a small oval air inlet.
+Two of these cars were fitted with "long nose" bodywork, which extended the front of the car by several inches and replaced the standard full-width grille with a small oval air inlet.
 Power from the flat-12 was increased to approximately 400-440 bhp, while the cars' weight was decreased to approximately 1,200 kg (2,646 lb).